 Ocean Today provides Emmy-winning two-minute videos on all aspects of the ocean, atmosphere, and climate.
 Great for student introduction and engagement.

-Discover Your World with NOAA provides over 40 hands-on activities highlighting science and stewardship from all around NOAA to help students explore, understand, and protect Earth.
+Discover Your World with NOAA provides hands-on activities highlighting science and stewardship from across NOAA to help students explore, understand, and protect the Earth.

 Discover Your Changing World with NOAA contains 10 hands-on activities that introduce students to the essential principles of climate science.